iChillieman/OpenChillie/README.md

 Rules:
 1. KEEP YOUR OWN FOLDER!!

-You must create your OWN README.md File!!
+Your first task is:
- - This is your first task!
+ - Create your OWN README.md File!!

 Example:
-Chillieman Would host his README.md in the OpenChillie/Chillieman Directory!
+Chillieman hosts his README.md in the OpenChillie/Chillieman Directory!

 -----